jonnor/ESC-CNN-microcontroller/report/report.md

 Pooling said to help model be translation invariant.
 -->

-Another way of subsampling is by increasing the stride of the convolutions.
+Another way of subsampling is by increasing the stride of the convolutions[@AllConvolutionalNet].
 If a kernel has a stride of 2 (as in Figure \ref{fig:strided-convolution}), then the output of of the convolution will be reduced by half.
 Striding is usually applied in the first convolution in a layer,